San Bernadino Distracted Driving Accident Attorneys

 - Lead by example: If you have children, never let yourself text and drive or fall victim to other distractions in front of them.
 Anything they see you doing will be internalized as acceptable, potentially putting them in danger when they learn how to drive.

 According to the Federal Communications Commission (FCC), handheld cell phone use ranks highest among drivers between the ages of 16 to 24.
 If you know any drivers in this age group, now might be the time to have a discussion about the dangers of distracted driving.

 Why You Need a San Bernardino Distracted Driving Accident Lawyer

 Attempting to file a claim without legal counsel or representation will significantly reduce your chances of a successful recovery.
 Only an attorney will be able to estimate how much your claim is truly worth and fight skillfully for fair compensation.

-The Law Offices of Vetchtein & Associates has represented numerous victims of distracted driving and can help you recover your damages, including:
+Vetchtein Law has represented numerous victims of distracted driving and can help you recover your damages, including:

 - Medical bills